SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 The Apple Pay interface will automatically be shown over your application UI, where the user can choose credit card.

+For Apple Pay payments in test environments, you need to follow the [Apple Guidelines for Sandbox Testing][apple-pay-sandbox].
+This involves creating a Sandbox Tester Apple ID Account, signing in on that Apple ID on your iOS test device and finally adding one or more of the available Test Card Numbers in the Wallet app of the device.
+When testing Apple Pay, you must use a Sandbox Apple ID and Test Cards.
+Production Apple Pay Cards will not work and you should never use production credit cards in testing environments.

 ## Problem handling

 There are two categories of problems that can occur during a payment session,